decaf-dev/obsidian-view-count/README.md

 ## About

-This plugin will track the view count for each file in your vault.
-The count can be seen as a property or at the bottom of the note in the status bar depending on plugin configuration.
+This plugin tracks the view count for each file in your vault.
+The count can be seen as a property in your note's frontmatter or at the bottom of the note in the status bar depending on plugin configuration.

 ![](/readme/property-storage.gif)